 If you speak multiple languages, you'll love how today's keyboards handle switching between them.
 No more manually changing language settings - they detect which language you're typing in and adjust predictions accordingly.
 Some can even translate as you type!

-Voice typing has improved dramatically.
-The accuracy is now comparable to typing by hand, even in noisy environments.
-Many keyboards now include punctuation automatically based on your speaking patterns and pauses.
+Voice typing has improved dramatically in 2026.
+The accuracy now exceeds typing by hand in many cases, even in noisy environments like coffee shops or busy streets.
+Many keyboards now include punctuation automatically based on your speaking patterns and pauses, and can even detect and format specialized content like addresses, phone numbers, and URLs.
+The latest models can understand multiple speakers and attribute text accordingly.

 Some premium keyboards like CleverType now offer customizable AI assistants that can be trained for specific purposes.
 You might have one for work emails, another for creative writing, and a third for social media posts.
 Each learns different vocabulary and style preferences.